[ Lymph Notes home ] [ Click to read 'Good News for North Carolina' ]

 "However, when they wheeled me into the recovery room the blood pressure cuff scenario was repeated.
 Again, they were very cooperative once I informed them, put the notes in my chart, the informing everyone I could in advance, the people who brought me in from the OR being fully aware, and the pink armband were all for naught in terms of stopping them from attempting to place the cuff on my at-risk arm.
 Had I been sedated I would have wound up with a BP cuff on that arm.

-"While, it is now obvious to me that when hospitals have no policy or procedure, and when their personnel are not trained about the pink armbands, just wearing the band isn't terribly effective.
+"While, it is now obvious to me that when hospitals do not have a policy or procedure, and when their personnel are not trained about the pink armband, just wearing the band isn't terribly effective.
 Despite this, I still think that taking the band along and educating as many people in the hospital to them as possible is a good idea.
 I’d do it again, if I needed any further surgery.

 "I still think that trying to educate medical personnel to their meaning is worthwhile.
 I also recommend wearing an armband—or legband is a good idea.
 Also, it is best to request it before you have a need and keep in for future use if necessary.